Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 QWill the salt water sting if I have sensitive or broken skin?

 We provide Vaseline for minor cuts or skin sensitivities before you enter the tank.
 If you have active open wounds or significant skin conditions, check with your doctor before floating.
-For psoriasis or eczema in remission, most people find the magnesium-rich water soothing rather than irritating — but listen to your body and start with a shorter session if you're unsure.
+For psoriasis or eczema in remission, many people find the magnesium-rich water soothing rather than irritating — but listen to your body and start with a shorter session if you're unsure.

 QWhat if I can't relax or feel anxious in the tank?

 This is very common on a first float — especially for people whose nervous system is already running hot from chronic pain.
 You can open the lid, turn on the light, or end the session at any point.
 Most people who feel uncomfortable early in a session find that it settles significantly within 15–20 minutes.
-If the first session is imperfect, the second almost always goes better.
+If the first session is imperfect, the second often goes better.
 Give it two or three sessions before drawing conclusions about whether floating works for you.

 QCan I float if I have a fused spine or surgical hardware?